meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 This is a valid contract, but it won't do anything.
 Now a short explanation about the code above.

 `address private owner;` is a private variable.
 Only this contract needs to know who the owner is.
-The owner is used to restrict some functions later.
+The owner is used to restrict some functions later on **.

  ```
  function FirstContract(){